MerosCrypto/Meros/docs/Protocol/Consensus.md

 - nonce: An incrementing number based on the Merit Holder used to stop replay attacks.
 - difficulty: 384-bit number that should be the difficulty for the Datas' spam filter.

-`DataDifficulty` has a message length of 50 bytes; the 2-byte Merit Holder's nickname and the 48-byte difficulty.
+`DataDifficulty` has a message length of 50 bytes; the 2-byte holder and the 48-byte difficulty.
 The signature is produced with a prefix of "\3".
 That said, `DataDifficulty` is not a standalone message type.
-This describes how DataDifficulty objects are serialized as part of a `BlockBody` message.

 ### GasPrice